 Emblematic reference of the Portuguese beef cattle, the Carne Barrosã – Protected Denomination of Origin (Portuguese DOP) – fills the tables of the best restaurants and delights those who try them.
 The animals are raised according to traditional methods.

 In the morning they leave for the field where they graze freely.
 In the summer they are collected during the hottest hours and return to the pasture in the late afternoon.
 The natural pastures, the rituals of treatment and the dedication of the shepherds transfer to the meat the best that Barroso has.

 Fumeiro (traditional smokehouse)

 Boticas carries an immense variety of certified or certified certification smoke products.
 For a long time these products are part of the regional food, being produced at the beginning to meet the difficulties of conservation and storage of meat.
 They are products that are present in numerous traditional dishes.

-At the beginning of January the Gastronomic Fair of the Pig is held.
+At the beginning of January the Pork Gastronomic Fair is held.
 With a great significance for the local economy, especially for those who continue to create the pig and make sausages in the traditional way.

 The three-day program includes a number of animated acts, such as the famous “CHEGAS DE BOIS” (oxen fight).